IkeB108/P5-TileRenderer-Library/Instructions_withLVLLVL.md

-myTileRenderer.sheetJSON //The JSON file imported from LVL LVL myTileRenderer.sheetTileCount //Integer -- how many tiles are in your tileset myTileRenderer.tileSize //The width and height of each tile in pixels (tiles must be square) myTileRenderer.rendersPerFrame //An integer that stores how many tiles were rendered in the last frame (use for debugging) myTileRenderer.alphabet //String -- If you plan to use text graphics, set this to the name of the tileset you used in LVL LVL
+myTileRenderer.sheetJSON //The JSON file imported from LVL LVL myTileRenderer.sheetTileCount //Integer -- how many tiles are in your tileset myTileRenderer.tileSize //The width and height of each tile in pixels (tiles must be square) myTileRenderer.rendersPerFrame //An integer that stores how many tiles were rendered in the last animation frame (you can check this for debugging purposes) myTileRenderer.alphabet //String -- If you plan to use text graphics, set this to the name of the tileset you used in LVL LVL
 ```
 ### The tilesheet: